puneeth579/jsonsrv/README.md

 ##Usage
 ###Maven dependency
 This library is meant to be used by a java web module.
 If you are using maven, add this dependency to your war `pom.xml`.
-Temporary you may need to add the brutusin release respository to your maven configuration if not already done (explained [here](../../../tree/master/))
 ```xml
 <dependency>
     <groupId>org.brutusin</groupId>